m-sowa/My-Portfolio-Website/README.md

 :bulb: I created my Portfolio Website for two main reasons:
-* to practice basic HMTL and CSS,
+* to practice basic HTML and CSS,
 * to present my roadmap for the journey to become a software tester.

 :monocle_face: The aim was to create a simple website that would allow me to practice: